 Our San Jose Brain Injury Lawyer Explains Your Legal Options After a TBI

 After a traumatic brain injury (TBI), there is a chance that you or your loved one will never feel like yourself again.
 The sudden loss of mobility and brain power could become permanent and force your family to make a significant lifestyle changes.
 With this in mind, it is important for you to consider the steps you can take to regain control of your life and move forward with your future.
 One way of doing this is by taking legal action and filing a traumatic brain injury claim.
 This can help you recover compensation for your past and future expenses.
 An experienced attorney can provide you with the relevant legal information and help you throughout the filing process.
-By reviewing the details of your case, an attorney can direct you to file either a personal injury or medical malpractice claim.
+By reviewing the details of your case, an attorney can direct you to file a personal injury claim.

 With decades of experience taking cases to trial through verdict, Braid Pezzaglia has proven himself to be a productive civil litigator.
 His focus on personal injury law makes him the perfect candidate for handling your traumatic brain injury claim.
 When not working on cases, he serves as a volunteer arbitrator, resolving disagreements between attorneys and clients.
 His dedication to the legal profession has allowed him to develop a deep understanding of the judicial system and gives him unique insight into civil court proceedings.
 At The Law Offices of Braid Pezzaglia, we understand the significance of a traumatic brain injury and will work hard to get you a respectable financial settlement.